treeppl/treeppl.github.io/docs/Howtos/apple_silicon.md

 :::warning

 There are currently issues with installing some of TreePPL's dependencies on recent Macs (Apple Silicon).
-We are working on it, but for now it's likely much easier to use Linux or WSL.
+We are working on it, but for now we recommend using the Linux or WSL versions instead, if possible.

 :::